Grey-Altr/box-brawl/README.md

 # Project 1 - Browser Game Plan

 ### Note on proposals
 In either of the following projects, I'd like the opportunity to leverage the skills covered at GA, as well as those I had gained and utilized from my prior experience at Alchemy Code Lab, and the Creative Coding AS degree program at Portland Community College while maintaining the scope of this project assignment.
-Specifically, I'd like the opportunity to utilize `<canvas>` to render the projects.
-Either project will only utilize *HTML*, *CSS* and vanilla *JavaScript*.
+Specifically, I'd like the opportunity to utilize the `<canvas>` element to render the projects.
+Either project will only utilize **HTML**, **CSS** and vanilla **JavaScript**.

 ## Proposal 1: Simple Platform Fighter